Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/moisture-sensor-kit.md

 The Losant Moisture Sensor Kit includes everything required to keep your plants watered and happy.
 These instructions provide a step-by-step overview to build and configure your moisture sensor to alert you via SMS or email when your plant needs attention.

+// TODO: picture

-As you perform these workshops, if you run into any issues, please refer to the [Losant Documentation](https://docs.losant.com) and the [Losant Forums](https://forums.losant.com) for help.
+As you follow these instructions, if you run into any issues, please refer to the [Losant Documentation](https://docs.losant.com) and the [Losant Forums](https://forums.losant.com) for help.

 Your kit should include the following items:

 * 1 NodeMCU development board
-* 1 Moisture sensor
+* 1 moisture sensor
 * 1 LED
 * 2 male-to-male jump wires
 * 3 male-to-female jump wires